CCALI/a2jdat/README.md

 While other server environments may work, they have not been tested.
 Should you get another hosting environment working, please do a Pull Request at the hosted [A2J DAT](https://github.com/CCALI/a2jdat) repo to let us know any steps taken so that we may share with others.

+### Current release
+if installing through git, the current release version is always in the `production` branch.
+This is identical to the zipped source package in the releases page.

 ## Upgrade notes/summary from node A2JDAT v2

 **The folder structure has changed.** It is recommended that your current setup is backed up.
 This means at a minimum, config.json and ecosystem.config.js.
 Alternatively you may checkout/unzip this repo into a new folder.